The Solo HVAC Contractor Software Stack ($100–250/mo)

 Field Service Management: Jobber or Housecall Pro

-Your FSM is the operational center of your business, it handles job scheduling, customer records, invoicing, payment collection, and communication.
-For a solo operator, the choice comes down to two platforms that dominate the entry tier.
+Your FSM handles job scheduling, customer records, invoicing, payment collection, and communication.
+For a solo operator, the choice comes down to two platforms.

 Jobber Core ($39/month) is the most widely recommended starting FSM for solo HVAC contractors.
-The interface is clean and fast, most operators are scheduling real jobs within two days of account setup.
-Jobber handles job dispatch, automated appointment reminders, online invoicing with card payment, client portal, and basic QuickBooks Online sync.
-The Core plan supports one user, which is the right tier for a true solo operation.
+Most operators are scheduling real jobs within two days of account setup.
+It handles job dispatch, automated appointment reminders, online invoicing with card payment, client portal, and QuickBooks Online sync.
+The Core plan supports one user.

-Housecall Pro Basic ($59/month) is the right starting point if you are already doing replacement work with visual proposals, or if you plan to use consumer financing to close installs.
-Housecall Pro's proposal builder and Wisetack financing integration are meaningfully better than Jobber's at the entry tier.
-The $20/month premium over Jobber pays for itself with one additional financed job per month that you close on a visual proposal rather than a text estimate.
+Housecall Pro Basic ($59/month) is the right starting point if you are doing replacement work with visual proposals or using consumer financing.
+Its proposal builder and Wisetack integration are meaningfully better at the entry tier.
+The $20/month premium pays for itself with one additional financed replacement per month.

 Accounting: QuickBooks Online Simple Start

 QuickBooks Online Simple Start ($30/month) is non-negotiable for a self-employed HVAC contractor.
-As a sole proprietor or single-member LLC, you are responsible for quarterly estimated taxes, self-employment tax (15.3% on net income), and tracking deductible business expenses.
-QBO Simple Start handles all of this automatically once your bank and credit card accounts are connected.
+As a sole proprietor or single-member LLC, you owe quarterly estimated taxes, self-employment tax (15.3% on net income), and need to track deductible business expenses.
+QBO handles all of this automatically once your bank and credit card accounts are connected.

 Online Visibility: Google Business Profile

-Google Business Profile (GBP) is free and the single highest-ROI marketing tool available to a solo HVAC contractor.
-A fully optimized GBP listing, complete with photos, service areas, business hours, and 15+ reviews, consistently outperforms paid search ads for local service queries like "AC repair near me" and "furnace tune-up [city]."
+Google Business Profile (GBP) is free and the highest-ROI marketing tool available to a solo HVAC contractor.
+A fully optimized GBP listing with 15+ reviews consistently outperforms paid search ads for local service queries like "AC repair near me."

 Review velocity matters.
-Google's algorithm weights recent reviews.
-Getting 2-3 reviews per month is more valuable than getting 30 reviews in one week and then nothing for six months.
-Consistency is the differentiator between solo contractors who appear in the Local Pack and those who do not.
+Getting 2-3 reviews per month beats getting 30 in one week and then nothing for six months.
+Consistency is the differentiator between solo contractors who appear in Local Pack results and those who do not.

 Job Documentation: CompanyCam

-CompanyCam ($19/user/month) is a job-site photo documentation platform that organizes photos by project, timestamps and GPS-tags every image, and makes your job history searchable.
-For solo contractors, it serves two functions: liability protection and sales support.
+CompanyCam ($19/user/month) organizes job-site photos by project, timestamps and GPS-tags every image, and makes your job history searchable.
+For solo contractors, it serves two functions.

-Liability protection: Equipment photos before and after service create a defensible record if a customer claims you damaged something or if a warranty dispute arises.
+Liability protection: Equipment photos before and after service create a defensible record for warranty disputes or customer complaints.
 Photos of existing damage documented before you touch the equipment are particularly important.
-Contractors who use CompanyCam consistently report zero successful warranty disputes where photos clearly document pre-existing conditions, because the dispute does not happen.
+Contractors using CompanyCam consistently report that warranty disputes simply do not happen when photos clearly document pre-existing conditions.

-Sales support: Before-and-after photos of dirty coils, failed capacitors, and corroded electrical components are among the most effective upsell tools in the trades.
-Showing a customer a photo of their dirty evaporator coil on your phone closes a cleaning add-on at a rate that verbal descriptions cannot match.
-CompanyCam lets you share photo reports directly with customers via a link , no email attachment required.
+Sales support: Before-and-after photos of dirty coils, failed capacitors, and corroded components close add-on services at a rate verbal descriptions cannot match.
+CompanyCam lets you share photo reports directly with customers via a link.

 HVAC Diagnostics: MeasureQuick

-MeasureQuick is an HVAC system performance diagnostics platform that connects to Bluetooth-enabled test instruments and calculates system health metrics, superheat, subcooling, airflow, refrigerant charge, and efficiency ratios, automatically from live readings.
+MeasureQuick connects to Bluetooth-enabled test instruments and calculates system health metrics, superheat, subcooling, airflow, and refrigerant charge, automatically from live readings.
 The Standard tier is free and sufficient for most solo operators.

 Reference Tool: Bluon